ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>JavaScript is a versatile and powerful language that is essential for modern web development.
 Here are super hacks that will make you a…</blockquote>

 <h3>4.
-Mastering TypeScript with Angular: A Guide to Building Command Strings - <a href="https://medium.com/@yogeshraghav3043/mastering-typescript-with-angular-a-guide-to-building-command-strings-65574b69666f" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Spoke to 643 Software Developers: Here are 3 Issues ALL Developers Struggle With and How to… - <a href="https://medium.com/@brianjenney/i-spoke-to-643-software-developers-here-are-3-issues-all-developers-struggle-with-and-how-to-355979e96e69" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yogesh Raghav`**
+✍️ **posted by `Brian Jenney`**

-<blockquote>In the world of modern web development, Angular and TypeScript have carved out a reputation as a powerful duo.
-Angular, a robust front-end…</blockquote>
+<blockquote>Over the last 2 years, I’ve spoken with 643 developers from every corner of the planet.
+160 hours of yapping on the phone with many of you…</blockquote>

 <h3>5.
 JavaScript in a nutshell! - <a href="https://medium.com/@daisykirui/javascript-in-a-nutshell-669dab5b6e78" target="_blank" rel="noopener noreferrer">link</a></h3>